AlisCode/db_api/SPECS.md

 # Pipelines - Hooks

 Pipelines are user-defined.
 They specify a way to handle a request on a given endpoint.
 They are given a reference to the repository, and they can pass informations to one another, so as to e.g. validate inputs, or log informations accordingly.

-They are defined at the repository level so that every route of the same repository will be subject to the same pre-treatment.
+They are defined at the route level.

+# Database access

+trait GetDBAccess ?
+logging ?

 # MVP